Genetic Counseling When You're Trying to Conceive

 Along with your brown eyes and your partner’s dimples, your baby might inherit some genes with genetic misspellings (gene variants) that can cause medical conditions.
 And while most of these anomalies are harmless, two copies of a harmful variant could be detrimental.

 Couples trying to conceive have the tools to identify potential inherited genetic conditions before conception.
-With genetic tests and genetic counseling, parents now can choose whether to use in vitro fertilization (IVF) in conjunction with preimplantation genetic diagnosis (PGD) to select embryos that do not have risks of inheriting specific harmful conditions or use prenatal testing to prepare for a baby that will have special health needs.
+With genetic tests and genetic counseling, parents now can choose whether to use in vitro fertilization (IVF) in conjunction with preimplantation genetic testing for monogenic diseases (PGT-M, previously known as PGD) to select embryos that do not have risks of inheriting specific harmful conditions or use prenatal testing to prepare for a baby that will have special health needs.

 Should I be tested?